srimedhotech/django/AccountManagement.md

     def register(request):
         pass
     ```
 5. Now let us add the Login, Registration buttons in base.html, we will add the logout button later.
+This has to be added immediately after the body tag.

     ```
 	In the style tags add the below css